ChthonVII/gamutthingy/README.md

 - `--source-whitepoint` or `--sw`: Specifies the whitepoint of the source gamut.
 Possible values are:
      - `D65` Whitepoint for modern sRGB, rec2020, and HD specifications, U.S. SD television specification post-1994, and European SD television specification.
 Some CRTs with a nominal D65 whitepoint had a higher temperature whitepoint in practice.
 Such as ~6900K or ~7000K in Europe and ~7000K-7500K in the U.S. [new5]
      - `9300K27mpcd` Whitepoint for Japanese SD television reciever specification. [new7] Some CRTs with a nominal 9300K+27mpcd whitepoint had a lower temperature whitepoint in practice, such as 9300K+8mpcd, 8800K, or 8500K.
 Default. [new5]
-     - `9300K8mpcd` Whitepoint for Japanese SD television broadcast master monitors. [new7] Also very common in practice for Japanese professional-grade CRT televisions, and for computer monitors worldwide.
+     - `9300K8mpcd` Whitepoint for Japanese SD television broadcast master monitors. [new7] Also very common in practice for Japanese professional-grade CRT televisions, some Japanese consumer televisions, and for computer monitors worldwide.
+Average of coordinates stated in [new7] and [new13].
      - `illuminantC` Nominal whitepoint for U.S. SD television pre-1994.
 Replaced by D65 in practice decades earlier.
      - `6900K` Approximate actual whitepoint of some "D65" CRTs.
      - `7000K` Approximate actual whitepoint of some "D65" CRTs.